 A community recital series in Aspen's historic West End.

-The Music in the West End 2019 season features both new collaborations and local, beloved favorites.
+Music in the West End is thrilled to return from the pandemic with its 2022 season, featuring both new collaborations and local, beloved favorites.
 Please join the musicians for a reception in Rowland-Davis Hall following each concert.

 Music in the West End is a concert series presented by Christ Episcopal Church for Aspen and the Roaring Fork Valley.
 Professional musicians of varying genres present free, one hour concerts to the public.
 No tickets are sold for the concerts, but those who attend are invited to make a donation.
 Concert goers are invited to attend a reception following each event.